shayanea/borzolini/public/images/README.md

 # Images Directory

-## Fariborz Hero Image
+## Borzolini Hero Image

 Please save the British Shorthair cat image with sunglasses as:
-`fariborz-hero.webp`
+`borzolini-hero.webp`

-This image will be used as the background in both the Hero and Fariborz sections of the landing page.
+This image will be used as the background in both the Hero and Borzolini sections of the landing page.

 ### Image Requirements: